Suleyman, Mustafa. The Coming Wave. First edition. New York: Crown, 2023.

 The first misconception in the book is likely the (unfortunately) common assumption that technology (application) follows science (theory), when the reverse is more usual.

 The history of technology is a complex, messy, and fascinating story of practitioners trying new things and building on the work others as they strive to address the problems in front of them, of steady incremental development.
 The idea of the steam engine, for example, dates back to somewhere between 15 and 30 B.C., and was made practical by the tinkering of Newcomen (an ironmonger), Stephenson (a mining engineer), and then Watt (a tool maker), a long story of trial and error that resulted in the Industrial Revolution.
-Thermodynamics, the theory of steam, was developed later, to try and understand why these machines worked.
+Thermodynamics, the theory of steam (developed, in part, by Joseph Black, a scientist at the university employing Watt), was developed to understand why these machines worked.

 The coming wave is interesting as it enables us to peak into the conversations of AI industry insiders and get some sense of what they think and feel of the current AI moment.
 Unfortunately the view from inside is quite limited, and doesn’t match the well documented history of how societies develop and adopt technology, and the predictions the book offers are quite wrong.
 The prescriptions are also weak, and unlikely to hold back a coming wave.

-At its heart this is a book by and insider arguing that someone is going to develop this world-changing technology, and it should be them.
+At its heart this is a book by an insider arguing that someone is going to develop this world-changing technology, and it should be them.

 - Evans-Greenwood, Peter, Robert Hillard, Peter Williams, and Damien Crough.
 “Digitalizing the Construction Industry: A Case Study in Complex Disruption.”
 Deloitte Review, July 2019. https://www2.deloitte.com/insights/us/en/topics/digital-transformation/digitizing-the-construction-industry.html ↩︎